tksh164/hci-lab/README.md

 1. Open Azure portal from the following **Deploy to Azure** to deploy your lab environment.
 To keep this page, open it as a new tab (Ctrl + Click).

     > **Note:** The only difference between languages is the UI language displayed when you deploy your lab environment in Azure portal.
-The language is not effect to the lab environment you deployed.
+The language does not affect the lab environment you deploy.

-    > **Note:** Recommend to choose **Yes, I trust the authors** to use the user friendly deployment UI.
-Read [FAQ](./docs/hci-lab-tour.md#why-the-trust-confirmation-message-showing-when-open-deploy-to-azure) for details.
+    > **Note:** We recommend choosing **Yes, I trust the authors** to use the user friendly deployment UI.
+Read the [FAQ](./docs/hci-lab-tour.md#why-the-trust-confirmation-message-showing-when-open-deploy-to-azure) for details.

     | Lab environment | English | Japanese (日本語) |
     | ---- | ---- | ---- |